 Every semester you are a TA, the main instructor, or your mentor, or a professor assigned to you by the graduate coordinator will evaluate you.
-This will be done through http://www.fa.ufl.edu/bursar/current-students/ (subject to change)
+This will be done through a class visit.
+All evaluations will be placed in your personnel file.
+Each TA signs the evaluation and has the right to add comments to the supervising faculty's evaluation.
+You will be graded as SUPERIOR, SATISFACTORY, or UNSATISFACTORY.